 The Master’s Programme in Computer Science: Applied Data Science offers a comprehensive understanding of the fundamental aspects of data modelling, computational techniques, statistical analysis, and more.
 This two-year programme covers the entire data management process from data collection, through to data processing and analysis and ultimately to visualisation and reporting of results.
 Students will study and apply methods and algorithms that are used by data analysts and engineers, as well as use techniques within a variety of fields such as applied mathematics and statistics, machine learning and cloud services for large data sets.

 “We’ve created the programme in response to the growing need from the industry to develop a new class of professionals skilled in both computing and data analytics.
-To this end, the curriculum prepares graduates to address data-intensive problems from a variety of fields, think critically about data, and drive decision making processes in the public and private sectors,” says Programme Coordinator Radu-Casian Mihailescu.
+To this end, the curriculum s graduates to address data-intensive problems from a variety of fields, think critically about data, and drive decision making processes in the public and private sectors,” says Programme Coordinator Radu-Casian Mihailescu.
 These are complemented by project-based courses and thesis work to develop research skills, as well as various seminars that guest researchers and researchers at the faculty deliver on a regular basis.

 In the two-year Master’s Programme in Computational Materials Science, students gain a fundamental, robust and versatile background in state-of-the-art programming, modelling and materials engineering – all of which are competencies sought by industry today.
 Theoretical courses train students in how materials behave and what mechanisms are of importance under different conditions.
 Through materials modelling and advanced programming courses, students will learn how to predict a material’s response.